 Other Notable Sites

-In addition to the aforementioned locations, there are several other places in Berlin where you can still find remnants of the wall.
+Besides the above mentioned areas there are several other part in Berlin where one can still see parts of the wall.
 These include:

 Conclusion